stephsuber/renci-website/src/content/news/features/2006/08/01_experts-testify-on-hpc-and-competitiveness/index.md

 tags:
     ["high performance computing (HPC)"]
 ---
-On July 19, the Senate Subcommittee on Technology, Innovation, and Competitiveness listened to testimony from expert witnesses on the subject of high performance computing in the context of national competitiveness. <!--more-->The witnesses shared their diverse experiences to create a varied portrait of the state of high performance computing and its role in maintaining a competitive advantage for U.S. industries.
+On July 19, the Senate Subcommittee on Technology, Innovation, and Competitiveness listened to testimony from expert witnesses on the subject of high performance computing in the context of national competitiveness.
+The witnesses shared their diverse experiences to create a varied portrait of the state of high performance computing and its role in maintaining a competitive advantage for U.S. industries.
 The witnesses were:
 <ul type="disc">
  	<li>Simon Szykman, Director, National Coordination Office for</li>
  	<li>Networking and Information Technology Research and Development</li>